 If your businesses is already in a space, you might not need to bother about security deposits; however, the matter of security deposits will most likely come up if you are taking up new space to start or expand your business.
 Owners of commercial properties are usually worried about the survival of new businesses and they’ll be worried that you’ll want to close shop a couple of months later.

 The security deposit is important to most landlords and you can expect to pay up to 10% of your total lease as the deposit.
-If money is likely to be a problem, you can look start searching for sources of business funding so that setting money aside for a security deposit doesn’t hurt your business cash flow.
+If money is likely to be a problem, you can look start searching for sources of business finance so that setting money aside for a security deposit doesn’t hurt your business cash flow.

 Be sure you can trust your landlord